-New, Revised or Amended Standards and Interpretations Effective Date Issued by IASB (Note 1) Annual Improvements to IFRS Standards 2018-2020 January 1, 2022 (Note 2) Amendment to IFRS 3 "Reference to the Conceptual Framework" January 1, 2022 (Note 3) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets To be determined between an Investor and its Associate or Joint Venture" IFRS 17 "Insurance Contracts" January 1, 2023 Amendment to IFRS 17 January 1, 2023 Amendment to IAS 1 "Classification of Liabilities as Current or Non- current" January 1, 2023 Amendment to IAS 1 "Disclosure of Accounting Policies" January 1, 2023 (Note 6) Amendment to IAS 8 "Definition of Accounting Estimates" January 1, 2023 (Note 7) Amendment to IAS 16 "Property, Plant and Equipment - Proceeds before Intended Use" January 1, 2022 (Note 4) Amendment to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" January 1, 2022 (Note 5)
+New, Revised or Amended Standards and Interpretations Effective Date Issued by IASB Annual Improvements to IFRS Standards 2018-2020 January 1, 2022 (Note 1) Amendment to IFRS 3 "Reference to the Conceptual Framework" January 1, 2022 (Note 2) Amendment to IAS 16 "Property, Plant and Equipment - Proceeds before January 1, 2022 (Note 3) Intended Use" Amendment to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" January 1, 2022 (Note 4)

-- Note 1: Unless stated otherwise, the aforementioned New, Revised or Amended Standards and Interpretations are effective for annual periods beginning on or after their respective effective dates. - Note 2: Amendment to IFRS 9 is effective to exchanges of a financial liability or modifications of terms incurred during the annual periods beginning on or after January 1, 2022.
+- Note 1.
+Amendment to IFRS 9 is effective to exchanges of a financial liability or modifications of terms incurred during the annual periods beginning on or after January 1, 2022.
 Amendment to IAS 41 "Agriculture" is effective to fair value measurements for annual periods beginning on or after January 1, 2022.
-Amendment to IFRS 1 "First-time Adoption of IFRS" is retrospectively effective for annual periods beginning on or after January 1, 2022. - Note 3: The Company shall apply this amendment to business combinations for which the acquisition date is beginning on or after January 1, 2022. - Note 4: The Company shall apply this amendment to the property, plant and equipment that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management on or after January 1, 2021. - Note 5: The amendment shall be applied to contracts for which the Company has not yet fulfilled all its obligations on or after January 1, 2022. - Note 6: The Company shall apply this amendment prospectively for annual reporting periods beginning on or after January 1, 2023. - Note 7: This amendment is effective for annual periods beginning on or after January 1, 2023 to changes in accounting policies and changes in accounting estimates that occur on or after the beginning of that period. - 1) Amendment to IAS 1 "Classification of Liabilities as Current or Non-current"
+Amendment to IFRS 1 "First-time Adoption of IFRS" is retrospectively effective for annual periods beginning on or after January 1, 2022. - Note 2.
+The Company shall apply this amendment to business combinations for which the acquisition date is beginning on or after January 1, 2022. - Note 3.
+The Company shall apply this amendment to the property, plant and equipment that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management on or after January 1, 2021. - Note 4.
+The amendment shall be applied to contracts for which the Company has not yet fulfilled all its obligations on or after January 1, 2022.